Looking for hypnotherapy in Reading, Wallingford, Thame or Oxford? Why choose Resolved! Hypnotherapy?

 Your search for a hypnotherapist needn’t be so confusing as all that.
 Here’s why I’m the busiest hypnotherapist I know…

 2. I qualified with a Distinction and received two national awards during my training.
-Forty to fifty students are trained by the NCHP at any one time.
+Forty to fifty students are trained by my training company at any one time.
 National awards, therefore, mean something.
 It means that I was devoted to my studies and was determined to become the best therapist I could possibly be.

 3. Seven years into my career people have long since been recommending that their friends and family come and see me.
 Tonight I’m seeing a lady because I helped her daughter several years ago.
 I once saw a chain of seven friends for smoking cessation, each friend recommending me to the next.
 About a third of my clients come to me because someone said that I had once helped them.

 I think, ultimately, that this is one of the best reasons of all.